BizkitKing/antidote/README.md

 ]
 ```

+>[!NOTE]
-**Note - the "name" by default is the SSN (sender secure number), however in some functions you can set the name to anything custom.**
+> The "name" by default is the SSN (sender secure number), however in some functions you can set the name to anything custom.

 ## user.config